Michael2109/cobalt/README.md

 ##Running the application.
 As program arguments you need the input file and the output file location.
 Remove the file extension like so.
+The input file needs to be a .mlg file.
+The output file generated should be placed in "build/classes/main/asm/fileName".
 ```
 "C:\Users\Michael\Desktop\JVM Compiler\compiled\MyCode" "C:\Users\Michael\Desktop\JVM Compiler\src\main\java\asm\MyCode"
 ```
 Run the "Runtime.java" file to execute the application.
 (Currently converting Runtime.java to Runtime.scala)

+##Debugging
+Open the generated class file to decompile the code and check the code was generated correctly.